byu-oit/awslogin/README.md

 # Deploying changes

-  - Update the version.
+  - Update the version in pyproject.toml
-  - Commit the change and push.
-Handel-codepipeline will run the automated tests and if they pass it will build and upload a new version to pypi.
+  - Commit the changes and push.
+Create a new release with the version number and Github Actions will build, test and publish

 # TODO